Axolotl: Threats

-With such a small native or wild population, there is a large loss of genetic diversity.
-This can be dangerous for the remaining population, causing an increase in inbreeding and decrease in fitness and adaptive potential.
-Studies found indicators of a low interpopulation gene flow and higher rates of genetic drift.
-These are likely the result of multiple "bottleneck" incidents wherein the number of individuals in the population and its genetic diversity are sharply reduced.
-The offspring produced after bottleneck events have a greater risk of showing decreased fitness and are often less capable of adaptation, and multiple bottleneck events can have disastrous effects for the population, potentially leading to extinction.
-Studies have found high rates of relatedness that are indicative of inbreeding, which can be especially harmful as it can cause an increase in the presence of deleterious, or harmful, genes.
+The dramatic reduction in the native population has led to a significant loss of genetic diversity.
+This can be dangerous for the remaining population, as it causes increased inbreeding and reduced fitness and adaptive potential.
+Studies have found indicators of low interpopulation gene flow and higher rates of genetic drift.
+These are likely the result of multiple "bottleneck" incidents, where a sharp drop in the number of individuals in the population leads to decreased genetic diversity.
+The offspring produced after bottleneck events have a greater risk of poor fitness and are often less able to adapt.
+Several bottleneck events may even lead to extinction.
+Studies have also found high rates of relatedness indicative of inbreeding, which can cause an increase in the presence of deleterious, or harmful, mutations in genes.
 The detection of introgressed tiger salamander (A. tigrinum) DNA in the laboratory axolotl population raises concerns about the suitability of the captive population as an "ark" for potential reintroduction purposes.

-Another factor that threatens the population is the introduction of invasive fish species such as Nile tilapia and common carp.
-These eat the axolotls' young, as well as compete for their primary source of food.
-The presence of these species has changed the behavior of axolotls, causing them to be less active to avoid predation.
-This reduction in activity greatly impacts the axolotl's foraging and mating opportunities.
+Another factor that threatens the population is the introduction of invasive fish species, such as the Nile tilapia and the common carp.
+These fish eat the axolotls' young and compete for their food.
+The presence of these species has changed axolotl behavior, causing them to be less active in an effort to avoid predation.
+This reduced activity greatly impacts the axolotl's foraging and mating opportunities.

-The fungus Batrachochytrium dendrobatidis has been detected in axolotls; B. dendrobatidis is a fungus that causes chytridiomycosis in amphibians, and is a major concern for amphibian conservation worldwide.
-However, the axolotl displays resistance to both B. dendrobatidis and B. salamandrivorans, so chytridiomycosis is thought to not be a threat to this species.
+The fungus Batrachochytrium dendrobatidis has been detected in axolotls; this fungus causes the disease chytridiomycosis in amphibians and is a major concern for amphibian conservation worldwide.
+However, the axolotl displays resistance to both B. dendrobatidis and B. salamandrivorans, so chytridiomycosis is thought not to be a threat to this species.

 Conservation efforts

-There has been little improvement in the conditions of the population of native axolotls over the years.
-Many scientists are focusing their conservation efforts on translocation of captive-bred individuals into new habitats or reintroduction into Lake Xochimilco.
-The Laboratorio de Restauracion Ecologica, of the National Autonomous University of Mexico, has built up a population of 100 captive-bred individuals as of 2021.
-These axolotls are mostly used for research, but there are plans for a semi-artificial wetland inside the university, to establish a viable population of axolotls within it.
-Studies have shown that captive-bred axolotls that are raised in a semi-natural environment can catch prey, survive in the wild, and have moderate success in escaping predators.
-These captive-bred individuals can be introduced into unpolluted bodies of water or back into Lake Xochimilco itself.
+The condition of the native axolotl population has improved little over the years.
+Many scientists are focusing their conservation efforts on the translocation of captive-bred individuals into new habitats or their reintroduction into Lake Xochimilco.
+Studies have shown that axolotls born in captivity and raised in a semi-natural environment are capable of surviving in the wild, catching prey and escaping predators with moderate success.
+These captive-bred individuals may be introduced into unpolluted bodies of water or returned to Lake Xochimilco; however, with the amount of pollution in the lake, the presence of invasive species and the region's continuing urbanization, the translocated axolotls might eventually have the same fate as the wild population.

+The Laboratorio de Restauracion Ecologica of the National Autonomous University of Mexico has built up a population of 100 captive-bred axolotls, as of 2021.
+These are mostly used for research, but there are plans to establish a viable population in a semi-artificial wetland inside the university.

-A 2025 study confirmed the viability of releasing captive-bred axolotls into the wild, with recaptured animals putting on weight compared to their release weight, though this practice risks the loss of the axolotls through predation, as several released axolotls were preyed upon by great egrets.
+A 2025 study confirmed the viability of releasing captive-bred axolotls into the wild, with recaptured individuals having gained weight since their release.
+However, this practice risks losing the axolotls through predation, as several of those released were preyed on by great egrets.